 Join other libraries in advancing librarianship

-OCLC membership gives you access to the global resources that are supported by the cooperative.
+OCLC membership gives you access to the resources that are supported by the global cooperative.
 OCLC was founded on the principle that by sharing intellectual property, libraries could better meet their objective of making the world's knowledge more accessible.
 Through membership, libraries contribute to the cooperative and benefit from the services, research, advocacy, and advancement programs uniquely available to members of a cooperative.

 Director, Montana Library Network at the Montana State Library (1999–2006)